-The acetylene and solvent in the cylinder must first be removed following steps described in sections 4.3-4.5 of this code of practice.
-The mass must then be removed from the cylinder following the method set out in 4.6.2.1
+The acetylene and solvent in the cylinder shall first be removed following steps described in sections 4.3-4.5 of this code of practice.
+The mass shall then be removed from the cylinder following the method set out in 4.6.2.1

-The process described below is the so called "TRE-SE-NE-RIE" process, which patented by WTB SA/NV.
+The process described below is the so called "TRE-SE-NE-RIE" process, which is subject to a patent by WTB SA/NV.

-The principle of the process is chemical reaction with Sodium Hydroxide (NaOH) at 100°C for 35 minutes.
+The principle of the process is chemical reaction with sodium hydroxide (NaOH) at 100°C for 35 minutes.
 This causes the breaking of the bond structure and complete dissolution of the fibres.